johnalison/WorkingPhilosophy/Books.md

   - "if you convince a person logically that he has nothing to cry about, he'll stop crying."
 Response: "Life would be too easy if that were true"
   - "Nothing is harder than speaking the truth and nothing is easier than flattering.
 If there is a 1/100 part of false note in speaking the truth it leads to discord.
 But if all is false in flattery it is just as agreeable"
   - "The fear of appearances is the first symptom of impotence"

+# The Art of Worldly Wisdom (Baltasar Gracian)
+  - Great work!
+  - Mix a little mystery with everything
+  - A resolution declared in sever highly thought of, it only leaves room for criticism.
+  - Knowledge without courage is sterile (See Be the good)
+  - Create a feeling of dependence: Mores is to be got from dependence than from courtesy.
+  - There is no rule higher than that over oneself, over ones impulses
+  - Cultivate those who can teach you.
+Reap applause for what you say, gain instruction from what you hear.
+  - A ban manner spoils everything, even reason and justice
+  - Be spotless.
+A single cloud can hide the whole of the sun.
+  - Know how to take a hint.
+The truths which concern us most can only be half spoken, but with attention we can grasp then whole meaning.
+When you hear something favorable be skeptical.
+When you hear something unfavorable follow up.